LighteningCode/LighteningCode/README.md

 UPDATED: 27th April 2022

-- 🔭 I’m currently advancing my NodeJS skills.
+- 🔭 I’m currently advancing my Code Testing skills.
 - 🌱 I’m currently reading a book titled "The Lean Startup" by Eric Ries, currently on page 181, I recently learnt that smaller batches are better suited rather than very large batches.
 Large batch processing tends to make systems inefficient.
 So optimize the sizes of the batches and work with those.
 - 👯 I’m looking to collaborate on anything, but should use cool technologies related to web apps, mobile apps and some JS
 - 🤔 I don't like fat (or prop drilling) components and long meetings (2hrs+)